-Payments support the purchase of agricultural machinery available to farmers through agricultural machine service delivery organisations.
+Subsidy for the purchase of agricultural machinery available to individual farmers, namely so-called specialised households and agricultural machine service delivery organisations.
 The programme compensates the cost of purchases by reimbursing the purchaser or compensating the seller for 30% of the purchase price.
 In principle, a subsidy ceiling for each type of machine is applied.
 The programme is implemented at the provincial level, and it is up to local governments to decide on the machinery and models eligible for the subsidy.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.